 Astronomers, archaeologists and theologians, among many others, have pondered the nature and meaning of “time.”
 We all know what time is until someone asks us to define it.
 Then we’re at a loss for words.
 Worse yet, the more we think about time, the more complicated the subject becomes, especially if we let the fantasies of science fiction creep into our minds.

-These days, with 90% of Americans staying at home in varying degrees of self-isolation, we have nothing but time on our hands to ponder the nature of time, as we perceive it?
+These days, with 90% of Americans staying at home in varying degrees of self-isolation, we have nothing but time on our hands to ponder the nature of time as we perceive it.
 Is it linear, meaning it moves in only one direction, or is it cyclical, evolving around cycles, such as seasons?
 While many people in the modern era seem to agree that time is linear, for most of humankind’s existence, time has been considered cyclical and rhythmic.